 To be considered for acceptance in the Nursing Program, students must do the following:

-- Apply for admission to Georgia State University Perimeter College.
-(If you are a Georgia State Perimeter College student, you need not re-apply)Students with college degrees or college credits must apply as a Transfer Student.
+- Apply for admission to Georgia State University Perimeter College or Georgia State University.
+Students accepted to the Nursing Program must transition to Georgia State University Perimeter College to enroll in Perimeter College courses .
+(If you are a Georgia State University Perimeter College student, you need not re-apply)Students with college degrees or college credits must apply as a Transfer Student.
 If you have applied as another status you must change your status at the College Admissions Office.
 Students should indicate on the College application form that their major is Health Sciences Profession.

 - Be accepted by Georgia State University Perimeter College.
-Courses from other institutions must be evaluate for transfer and posted.
+Courses from other institutions must be evaluated for transfer and posted on your PAWS account.

 - Complete at least one Biology course and lab listed under Nursing General Education.
 All Biology courses, listed under Nursing General Education, must be less than six years old at the time of enrollment in NURS 1921.

 - Complete the TEAS exam.
-Contact ATI (Assessment Technologies Institute) to schedule the exam and purchase a study guide.
-Study guides are also available at the Georgia State University Perimeter College Clarkston Campus Bookstore.
-After completing the TEAS exam, contact ATI to have the scores sent to Georgia State University Perimeter College TEAS.
+Contact ATI (Assessment Technologies Institute) to schedule the exam.
+After completing the TEAS exam, contact ATI to submit TEAS result to Georgia State University Perimeter College.

 - Apply for admission to the Nursing Program here.
-Students must apply and be accepted by Georgia State University Perimeter College.
-Students must finish at least one Biology course and lab listed under the Nursing General Education prior to applying to the Nursing Program.
 Students are encouraged to complete all general education courses prior to enrolling in the Nursing Program.

 Admission to the Nursing Program is selective and competitive.